 When you cash out your winnings into credit slips, take a moment and carefully think about the exchange.
 Always treat credit slips as hard-earned legal tender.

 Set loss limits and win goals.
 Example: On losing half your session bankroll (loss limit) you walk, and on doubling your money (win goal), consider doing the same.

 Identify the profitable opportunities in gambling by shopping for the best odds, rules and playing conditions.
 In most cases, that doesn’t include slot machines.
 You knew that already, right?

 Finally, money management will not affect the house advantage the casino has at slots, nor will it guarantee that you will win additional money.
-What good money management principles will do is to minimize your losses and in most cases protect your winnings.
+What good money management principles will do is minimize your losses and, in most cases, protect your winnings.

 Dear Mark: Some slot machines offer free bonus spins.
 Is the random number generator also working on free spins?
 Gerry J.

 The RNG is still at work when determining the results of free spins.
 The only difference, Gerry, is that a free spin is just that, FREE.